qiyao-pan/qiyao-pan.github.io/content/blog/building-website/index.markdown

 The most common choice is [Jekyll](https://jekyllrb.com/), since it's the framework Github uses to  host sites right from GitHub repositories.
 One big perk is the large user community, with plenty of detailed guides for popular themes like [al-folio](https://github.com/alshedivat/al-folio).
 The al-folio theme covers nearly everything I need for an academic website, (and maybe one day I'll use al-folio too) but I’m just curious to explore what else is out there.

 [Hugo](https://gohugo.io/) is another widely used framework with an equally large selections of themes.
 I’ve noticed a few scholars using Hugo, and the aesthetics are great.
-Hugo can also be deployed on Github, but it takes [a few extra steps](https://gohugo.io/host-and-deploy/host-on-github-pages/) or it can be launched on other free static site hosts like Netlify.
+Hugo can also be deployed on Github, and it only takes [a few extra steps](https://gohugo.io/host-and-deploy/host-on-github-pages/) to be hosted on Github, or it can be launched on other free static site hosts like Netlify.

 As I searched for more themes, I came across [Quarto](https://quarto.org/), which turns out to be perhaps the most flexible option out there.
 Even more exciting, I found a Quarto Academic Website Template developed by a CUNY professor affiliated with the same center as I am!
 For people interested in migrating their websites to Quarto, there are a few examples out there.